devbridge/frontend-handbook/docs/CSS/default-styles.md

 ::: tip 🤔Caveats and pitfalls
 - Each browser interprets W3C rendering standards via own _Browser (Rendering) Engine_
 - Every HTML element has a default style set by _Browser Engine_.
-It could differ by browser and can be made consistant via [normalize](https://necolas.github.io/normalize.css/).
+It could differ by browser and can be made consistent via [normalize](https://necolas.github.io/normalize.css/).
 - Every HTML element has predefined initial default value for each CSS property.
 - Vendor prefixes are used to 'flag' at-that-time experimental and non-standartized features.
 - To target specific browser with CSS, use [Browser Hacks](http://browserhacks.com/).